jameslazo/k8s-llms-anythingllm/README.md

-# Ollama Deployment of Deepseek-R1 LLM to Kubernetes
+# Ollama Deployment to Kubernetes